Home

 The Challenge

-A conventional 5.1 or 7.1 surround system was incompatible with the design brief because channel-based audio anchors sound to fixed speaker positions.
-The Momentarium required an audio solution that could move fluidly with the listener as the room’s atmospheric state changed.
-Additionally, the interior design demanded a visually unbroken aesthetic, meaning all hardware needed to remain completely out of sight.
+A conventional 5.1 or 7.1 surround system could not fulfill the design brief.
+Channel-based audio anchors sound to fixed speaker positions, whereas The Momentarium required an auditory landscape that moved fluidly with the listener as the room’s atmospheric state changed.
+Furthermore, the high-end interior design demanded a visually unbroken aesthetic, requiring all hardware to remain entirely hidden.

 The Solution

-The audio deployment is built around 17 X4i coaxial loudspeakers, which are supported by 12 SB6i subwoofers to handle the low-end frequencies.
-System drive and signal distribution are managed by two LA1.16i amplified controllers, alongside a single LC16D and two LS10 network switches.
+The audio deployment is built around 17 X4i coaxial loudspeakers, supported by 12 SB6i subwoofers to handle low-end frequencies.
+System drive and signal distribution are managed by two LA1.16i amplified controllers, a single LC16D, and two LS10 network switches.
 At the core of the processing chain, an L-ISA Processor II runs the Anima engine to dynamically adapt the room’s acoustic behavior, working in tandem with a P1 processor dedicated to Ambiance room acoustic transformation.
-The bespoke auditory environment is further enhanced by two original pieces of music, composed specifically for the room by Krishna Jhaveri and Sanaya Ardeshir using L-ISA Studio.
+Two original pieces of music, composed specifically for the room by Krishna Jhaveri and Sanaya Ardeshir using L-ISA Studio, further enhance the bespoke auditory environment.

 The Result

-The integration of HYRISS allows the Momentarium to pivot immediately between cinema, spatial music, live concert reproduction, and ambient soundscapes without requiring any hardware changes.
-The adaptability of the system ensures the room functions perfectly as a memory-trigger environment, placing a fragment of music precisely behind a listener’s shoulder or shifting the soundtrack the exact moment a drawer is opened.
+HYRISS allows The Momentarium to pivot immediately between cinema, spatial music, live concert reproduction, and ambient soundscapes without hardware modification.
+By leveraging the Ambiance engine, the system alters the perceived physical architecture of the space, seamlessly shifting the room from an intimate, dry cocoon into a vast, resonant acoustic environment.
+This absolute flexibility ensures the room functions flawlessly as a memory-trigger space, placing a fragment of music precisely behind a listener’s shoulder or shifting the soundtrack the exact moment a drawer is opened.

 Project photos